-Google is beginning to roll out its human-sounding Google Duplex technology to users outside of the US, starting with a trial in New Zealand.
+Google is beginning to roll out its human-sounding Google Duplex technology to users in more countries, including the UK.

 With Duplex, you can ask Google Assistant to call businesses for you to make reservations, book appointments, get hours of operation, and more.
 Google Duplex has been in testing since it debuted in May 2018, and although Google is promising to take "a slow and measured approach" with this technology, it's already rolled out across 48 US states and is expanding internationally.